🍷 Exclusive Deals Active — Save Up to $100 on Your First Shipment | See All Deals →

 By: Best Wine Club Reviews Editorial Team

 A sommelier I respect once told me that the most important thing about food and wine pairing is this: don’t ruin either.
-Most combinations that fail do so because one element overwhelms the other — a delicate white wine next to a heavily spiced stew, or a massive Cabernet with a plate of oysters.
+Most combinations that fail do so because one element overwhelms the other.
 Getting pairing right is less about finding perfect harmony and more about avoiding obvious collisions.

 Weight Matches Weight